-Measure Developers
+Measure developers

 Physician Consortium for Performance Improvement (PCPI).
 Convened by the AMA, the PCPI develops evidence-based measures of clinical performance.
 It also provides methodological and implementation resources for physicians to use as they become familiar with performance measurement.
-Members of PCPI include state medical societies, national medical specialty societies, AHRQ, CMS, the ABMS, and CMSS.
+Members of PCPI include state medical societies, national medical specialty societies, AHRQ, CMS, the ABMS, and the Council of Medical Specialty Societies (CMSS).
 In recent years, the PCPI expanded its focus on advancing the science and development of electronic performance measures (eMeasures), fostering the use of clinical registries through the NQRN, and shifting the focus of measurement from clinical processes to clinical outcomes to drive improved patient care.